All guides

 Essential checks

-• Hygiene: wash your hands before and after each administration
+• Hygiene: wash your hands before and after each administration.

-• Environment: choose a calm place where your pet feels comfortable
+• Environment: choose a calm place where your pet feels comfortable.

-• Protection: wear gloves if your veterinarian recommends it
+• Protection: wear gloves if your veterinarian recommends it.

 Enlist a second person